programminghistorian/ph-submissions/lessons/published/mapping-with-python-leaflet.md

 - [geojson.io (from mapbox)](http://geojson.io/)
 - [javascript](https://www.javascript.com/) and [jquery](https://jquery.com/)

-Optional: If you wish to follow along with pre-made scripts you can [download them](../assets/mappingpythonleaflet-exercises/).
+Optional: If you wish to follow along with pre-made scripts you can find them in [this directory](https://github.com/programminghistorian/jekyll/tree/gh-pages/assets/mapping-with-python-leaflet).
-#### edit note: change link when lesson is published

 To set up your working environment:
 1. Create a directory for this project where you will keep all of your scripts and files that you will work from